DRCRecoveryData/JPEG-Header-Repair-Tool/README.md

 - **Header Reconstruction:** Automatically repairs missing or corrupted SOI markers and other essential headers based on a reference JPEG file.
 - **Error Handling:** Detects and reports common issues such as missing markers, invalid marker placements, or malformed headers.
-- **Entropy Analysis:** Calculates entropy to assess the integrity of repaired JPEG files and provides insights into potential data loss or corruption.
+- **EXIF Data Removal:** Removes EXIF data to fix certain types of corruption.
 - **Batch Processing:** Supports batch processing of multiple JPEG files within a specified directory for efficient repair operations.
 - **Detailed Error Reporting:** Provides detailed error messages and logs to aid in diagnosing JPEG file corruption and repair outcomes.